The Monaco Grand Prix is often called the crown jewel of Formula 1.

 We have gone with almost the maximum wing angle in this setup.
 The 10-11 setting provides plenty of stability and bite on turn-in.

 While the 11-11 setting is tempting we need to try and pick up some speed down the pit straight and through the tunnel as these are the only two possible passing points.

 Tyre protection is the name of the game.
 With the number of corners here we don't want the outside tyre to be dragging too much while the number of acceleration zones means we have to go with an extremely unlocked setup to stop those rears going off too quickly.
 Our 50% on-throttle and 65% off-throttle should do the job.

-In qualifying you can lock the differential a bit more to improve traction, but during the race you are trying to win in the slowest time possible and must do a 1-stop strategy, so preserving the tyres is key.
+In qualifying you can lock the differential a bit more to improve traction, but during the race you are trying to win in the slowest time possible and must do a one-stop strategy, so preserving the tyres is key.

 This is a very tricky part of the setup at any race, but Monaco asks for a unique process.

 The lack of long corners outside of Tabac means we don't stress the tyres too much on one corner, but the number of them can really impact the temperatures and wear if we don't take care of them within the setup.

 Our camber angles of -3.30 & -1.80 increase the contact patch when cornering, helping dissipate heat more evenly.
 It does reduce straight-line speed a little but there is no long straight to worry about.

 Our toe is set to 0.12 & 0.38 to increase responsiveness on turn-in and stability when we put our foot down.
 Again this does hurt straight-line speed but it lets us carry a bit more speed through the corners, especially through the final sector.